xdong05/xdong05.github.io/research.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/respic/dx_BSC6.jpg" style="height: 180px;">
 </div>
 <p style="text-align: center; font-size: 0.85em; color: #555; line-height: 1.4; margin-bottom: 20px;">
-  From left to right: (A) self-organized vegetation patterns in dryland ecosystems; (B) dryland ecosystems featuring both vascular plants and biological soil crusts; (C) a typical reactive-transport model to study Turing pattern formation;
+  From left to right: (A) self-organized vegetation patterns in dryland ecosystems; (B) dryland ecosystems featuring both vascular plants and biological soil crusts; (C) a typical reactive-transport model to study Turing pattern formation of dryland vegetation.
 </p>

 As environmental change pushes ecosystems toward their limits, there's a growing need to predict their responses to external pressures.
 Prior research shows that large-scale spatial patterns in ecosystems can change in predictable ways near tipping points—serving as early warning signs of collapse.
 Drylands, which are both globally widespread and climate-sensitive, have been a model system for developing this theory.